First-party data (or 1st-party data) isn’t a marketing buzzword that will fade in time.

 - 41% of “high-performance marketers” are incorporating first-party data into their overarching marketing strategies today. — 2017 Forbes report

-What’s not as clear for many marketing professionals across niches and industries today is how they can transition from reliance on third-party data (aggregated from semi-reliable sources, more often than not) to primarily a first-party data marketing approach.
+What’s not as clear for many marketing professionals across niches and industries today is how they can transition from reliance on third-party user data (aggregated from semi-reliable sources, more often than not) to primarily a first-party data marketing approach.

 Less than 5% of marketers say they’ve yet to realize 80% or more of the potential of their first-party data.
 They include information provided by their audience in some facets of their marketing, but have yet to realize the desired ROI from the source.